joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-02-02-spin-graph-fiddler.md

 ### Changing our perspective

 Instead of tumbling the surface to find a random new orientation, we can equivalently pick a random new direction for the vertical.
-This is more convenient since it means we can keep constant coordinates for the $4$ faces of the surface ${f(x,y) = \lvert x\rvert + \lvert y\rvert.}$
+This is more convenient since it means we can keep constant coordinates for the $4$ faces of the surface ${z = \lvert x\rvert + \lvert y\rvert.}$

 The $4$ faces have the surface normals